bitrise-io/devcenter/_articles/reviews/public-sample-apps-draft.md

 Our `Carthage` Step is a iOS dependency manager.

-* Make sure you add your `Github Personal Access Token` input in the step input field as a secret, otherwise the build will throw the following error message:
+* Make sure you add your `Github Personal Access Token` input in the step input field as a [secret env var](/builds/env-vars-secret-env-vars/#about-secrets), otherwise the build will throw the following error message:

       API rate limit exceeded for 208.52.166.154.
 (But here’s the good news: Authenticated requests get a higher rate limit.
 Check out the documentation for more details.